City of Oakland

 - Safe Passages

-Additional partners are being funded by All Home, a regional philanthropic partner, to conduct dedicated outreach and application assistance for the residents and include:
+Additional partners are being funded by All Home, a regional philanthropic partner, to conduct dedicated outreach and application assistance for the program and include:

 - El Timpano